Asana vs ClickUp for Small Business 2026: Which One Actually Wins?

 Mobile App

-Both apps have improved noticeably over the past two years.
-Asana's mobile app is clean and covers core use cases — checking tasks, updating statuses, commenting, adding new tasks — without cramming the entire desktop experience onto a 6-inch screen.
+Both apps have improved significantly over the past two years.
+Asana's mobile app is clean and covers the core use cases — checking tasks, updating statuses, commenting, adding new tasks — without trying to cram the entire desktop experience onto a 6-inch screen, which is a trap a lot of these tools fall into hard.

-ClickUp's mobile app used to be the weakest part.
+ClickUp's mobile app has historically been the weakest part of the product.
 It's gotten better through 2025-2026 updates, but it still doesn't match the desktop experience in any meaningful way.
-Heavy ClickUp users frequently report frustration with mobile performance and missing features.
-If your team works from phones often — field teams, sales reps, anyone who's rarely at a desk — that's a real factor to consider.
+Heavy ClickUp users frequently report frustration with mobile performance and features that exist on desktop but just aren't available on mobile.
+If your team is frequently working from phones — field teams, sales reps, anyone who's rarely at a desk — that's a real factor worth weighing.

 Winner: Asana